ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 Do not combine the contents of both repository files or keep both revisions installed simultaneously through Xenia Manager.

+> In the tested version of `Xenia Manager v4.2.2`, importing either repository
+> file as a local patch may create an empty extensionless file.
+The patch entries
+> can then appear in the interface without being applied in-game.

 ## 60 FPS configuration